jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 During my Ph.D., I worked on **probability theory**, where I systematically developed a theory for multiple SLE systems — a class of random multi-curve systems — and analyzed their deterministic limits using martingale methods inspired by **quantum field theory**.
 For background, see the [introductory slides by Fields medalist Stanislav Smirnov](https://www.unige.ch/~smirnov/slides/index.html).
 I was awarded the **Silver Award** for my doctoral thesis at the **International Congress of Chinese Mathematicians (ICCM)**.

 Previously, I worked on **partitial differential equations**.
-I studied equilibria in nonlinear diffusion and nonlocal interaction**, focusing on the structure of energy functional minimizers and connections to optimal transport theory.
+I studied equilibria in nonlinear diffusion and nonlocal interaction, focusing on the structure of energy functional minimizers and connections to optimal transport theory.
 For an accessible introduction, see the  [introductory lectures by Caltech applied math professor Franca Hoffmann](https://mm.math.cmu.edu/recordings/cna/franca_hoffmann_small.mp4).
 I was awarded **Silver Medals** in **Shing-Tung Yau’s math contest** in analysis and partial differential equations.

 Education
 ======